mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **How does `vector-ref` work?**

-We examine the contents of a box using `vector-ref`, which takes two arguments, the vector and an index. `vector-ref` is similar to `vist-ref`, except that it operates on vectors instead of lists.
+We examine the contents of a box using `vector-ref`, which takes two arguments, the vector and an index. `vector-ref` is similar to `list-ref`, except that it operates on vectors instead of lists.

 **How to change the contents of a box that already had something in it?**